Skip to main content

 The information below pertains to individuals intending to obtain a credential/license from Colorado.
 It will inform you of whether or not this program meets the educational requirements for this license in this state.
 This does not pertain to any other license issued by the state.
 Please be advised that state regulations and processes can change at any time, individuals are encouraged to monitor the state requirements for licensure throughout their education to ensure that the program will meet their intended career goals.

-Based upon a review of the state’s regulations on 06/23/2025, this program appears to meet the educational requirements to directly certify for licensure in this state.
+This program is not designed to meet the educational requirements for licensure or certification in this state.

 The Colorado Department of Regulatory Agencies does not offer an assistant-level license.
 This program does not lead to licensure in this location.
 This program may be taken for general interest.